Last Updated on 07/04/2022

 Holly and Gianluca have since closed the restaurant and are embarking on a new journey in Anacapri, Giardino di Capri.
 Their new family business focuses on making tourism more sustainable and the importance of bringing agriculture back to the island community, along with celebrating the island’s history, culture and natural beauty.

-During your visit, you can join them for a cooking class with a 3 course meal or a shorter evening tasting in a local garden villa in Anacapri.
+During your visit, you can join them for a cooking class with a 3 course meal or a private dinner in a local garden villa in Anacapri.
 You can also purchase their products local to the Campania region directly on their website.
 The pomodorini (tomatoes) makes a delicious and effortless dinner that instantly reminds me of that first spaghetti dinner I had at their restaurant (burrata not included as I don’t think the Italian post would appreciate that).

 Without further ado, I’ll let Holly take over with her insider tips on where to stay in Capri, all the details on how to get there and how to get around the island.